qmachine/qmachine/docs/local-sandbox.rst

 Ruby
 ----

-An implementation of QMachine using Ruby_ is also available in the project repository.
-This version uses the :doc:`ruby-gem` directly.
-Please note that the gem itself only supports MongoDB_ for persistent storage currently, and that Node.js version is the one recommended for production.
+Additionally, a QM implementation that uses Ruby_ is available in the project repository.
+Please note that the :doc:`Ruby gem <ruby>` only supports MongoDB_ for persistent storage and that the Node.js version is the one recommended for production.

 First, make sure that you have Bundler_ installed:
 ::